CesiumGS/3d-tiles/README.md

 ## File extensions and MIME types

 * Tileset files use the `.json` extension and the `application/json` MIME type.
-* A tile's referenced content may be an external tileset JSON file (`application/json`), or the file type and MIME format specific to the [tile format](#tile-formats).
+* Tile content files use the file type and MIME format specific to their [tile format](#tile-formats).
 * Tileset style files use the `.json` extension and the `application/json` MIME type.

-Explicit file extensions are optional for tileset and tile content files.
+Explicit file extensions are optional.
 Valid implementations may ignore it and identify a content's format by the `magic` field in its header.

 ## JSON encoding